 NSF/ANSI 61 was developed to establish minimum requirements for the control of potential adverse human health effects from products that contact drinking water.
-It does not attempt to include product performance requirements that are currently addressed in other voluntary consensus standards established by such organizations as the American Water Works Association, the American Society for Testing and Materials, and the American National Standards Institute.
+It does not attempt to include product performance requirements that are currently addressed in other voluntary consensus standards established by such organizations as the AWWA, ASTM International, and the American National Standards Institute (ANSI).
 Because this Standard complements the performance standards of these organizations, it is recommended that products also meet the appropriate performance requirements specified in the standards of such organizations.